Jules Kroll: K2 Intelligence and Kroll Bond Rating Agency

 In June 2008, Kroll left his company and unsuccessfully tried to buy it back from MMC.
 In 2010 he launched Kroll Bond Rating Agency and K2 Global Consulting with his son Jeremy Kroll.
 In 2012, K2 Global became K2 Intelligence.
 Kroll Bond Rating Agency was started with capital from Jeff Keswin, Michael F. Price, Frederick R. Adler, William L. Mack, and James Robinson III; Bessemer Venture Partners, RRE Ventures, and New Markets Venture Partners also invested $24 million.

 K2 Intelligence has offices in New York, London, Madrid, and Bahrain.
 In 2010, the Conference on Jewish Material Claims Against Germany engaged K2 Global Consulting to investigate the theft of $42.5 million.

 Personal life

 He is married to Lynn Korda, who was vice chairwoman of the UJA-Federation of New York.
-They have two sons, Jeremy and actor/comedian Nick Kroll, and two daughters, Dana Kroll and Vanessa Kroll Bennett.
+They have two sons, Jeremy and actor/comedian Nick Kroll, and two daughters.
 Vanessa is married to British-American soccer journalist Roger Bennett.